Diffuse Patterned Alopecia (DPA)

 DPA mostly responds substantially to medical hair loss treatments like Rogaine (minoxidil) and Propecia (finasteride) and, due to the conservation of the permanent donor area, many DPA sufferers become eligible candidates for hair transplant surgery.

-The extremity of DPA can be lowered by taking hair-stimulating medicines such as Minoxidil and Finasteride.
+The extremity of DPA can be lowered by taking hair-stimulating medicines such as Minoxidil and finasteride.
 Minoxidil is known to broaden the hair follicle (thickening the hair), stimulating hair re-growth, and allowing the follicle to enter longer stages of anagen (the growth phase), which sustains a longer time span of active growth.
 While Finasteride is an oral pill that works by reducing the effect of Dihydrotestosterone and prevents the 5 alpha-reductase from restraining testosterone into DHT, which can slow down or even arrest the DPA process.

 In addition, those suffering from DPA often respond well to surgical treatments like hair transplants.
 In diffuse patterned alopecia, the back of the scalp remains unaffected and therefore rich in good hairs hair restoration is an ideal option.
 For this reason, DPA patients are suitable candidates for follicular unit strip surgery (FUSS) and follicular unit extraction (FUE).